nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding task functions [Coming Soon in v1.2]
 Adds task into task list

-Format: `add TASK`
+Format: `task m/MODULE d/DESCRIPTION`
 * Adds a task to the end of the task list
+* Module refers to the module which the task belongs to
-* Task refers to the task description to be shown
+* Description refers to the task description to be shown
+* If the task module is empty or does not exist in module list, an error message will be displayed
 * If the task description is empty, an error message will be displayed to inform the user to enter a description

 Examples:

-`add CS2105 Assignment 1` adds CS2105 Assignment 1 task into task list
+`task m/CS2105 d/Assignment 1` adds CS2105 Assignment 1 task into task list

-`add CS2103T Quiz` adds CS2103T Quiz task into task list
+`task m/CS2103T d/Quiz` adds CS2103T Quiz task into task list

 ### Tagging task order [Coming Soon in v1.2]
 Tags the order that the task is scheduled to be completed in